flutter/website/src/release/breaking-changes/wide-gamut-framework.md

 ### Color space support

-Clients that use `Color` and perform any sort of calculation on the color components should now be checking the color space component before doing any such calculation. `Color` has a new method `Color.withValues` that can be used to perform color space conversions to help with that.
+Clients that use `Color` and perform any sort of calculation on the color components should now first check the color space component before performing calculations.
+To help with that, you can use the new `Color.withValues` method to perform color space conversions.

 For example: